 Ooni Of Ife, Oba Adeyeye Enitan, An Epitome Of Humility For Featuring In Comedy Skit With Mr. Macaroni

-Written by Noble People Team on 20 July 2020
+Written by Noble People Crew on 20 July 2020

 The Ooni Of Ife, (Kabiyesi), has once again shown unparalleled humility and support for young talent as he featured in a comedy skit of popular comedian known as Mr. Macaroni.

 The Ooni Of Ife whose real name is Oba Adeyeye Enitan Ogunwusi, Ojaja II, is a Yoruba monarch and the traditional ruler of the Yoruba people of Ile-Ife.
 Born on 17th October, 1974, the Ooni Of Ife is one of the youngest Nigerian monarch.

 He is also an accountant, having graduated from the polytechnic, Ibadan.
 He was coronated

 in 2015 after being chosen from a long line of well to do heirs.

 Ooni Of Ife or Kabiyesi as he is called by his subjects is one of the most respected leaders in the world and indeed in Nigeria.
 Apart from the respect that comes with his office, the Ooni is one of the richest traditional rulers in Nigeria.